-Another good reason to make a short payment is to correct an error on an invoice.
+- Another good reason to make a short payment is to correct an error on an invoice.
 Perhaps an invoice lists the same item twice, but the customer only ordered one.
-The customer could pay the invoiced amount minus the extra item, satisfying what they believe is their obligation for the transaction.
+The customer could pay the invoiced amount minus the extra item—resulting in a short paid invoice—satisfying what they believe is their obligation for the transaction.

-One common error that AR teams make is charging sales tax to customers who are tax-exempt, whether it’s because they live in a state with no sales tax or they have tax-exempt status.
-In that case, the tax-exempt organization may exclude the tax from their payment.
+- One common error that AR teams make is charging sales tax to customers who are tax-exempt, whether it’s because they live in a state with no sales tax or they have tax-exempt status.
+In that case, the tax-exempt organization may short pay by excluding the tax from their payment.

-Invalid reasons to short pay usually involve customers intentionally avoiding payment.
-A customer may short pay because they don’t have enough cash on hand to satisfy the full payment.
-Or, they might do it because they simply want to pay less than required and hope you won’t notice or won’t follow up on the short-paid invoice.
+Invalid reasons to short pay an invoice usually involve customers intentionally avoiding payment.
+A customer may make a short payment because they don’t have enough cash on hand to satisfy the full payment.
+Or they might do it because they simply want to pay less than required and hope you won’t notice or won’t follow up on the short paid invoice.

 The most obvious business impact of short payments is the reduction in revenue these underpayments result in.
 This is especially problematic for invalid short pays, as those underpayments represent income that your business can legitimately claim.

-But beyond the revenue impacts, partial payments also present challenges when reconciling payments with open receivables.
-Before today’s advanced AR software came online, the complexities of handling short-paid invoices were a major source of headaches for accounting teams.
+But beyond the revenue impacts, short pays also present challenges when reconciling payments with open receivables.
+Without cash application automation software, for example, the complexities of handling short paid invoices are a major source of headaches for accounting teams.

-A lot of manual effort would be required to follow up with customers to figure out why a partial payment was made and track the follow-up process.
+A lot of manual effort would be required to follow up with customers to figure out why a short payment was made and track the follow-up process.

 What is dispute and deduction management?